 I hunt in the Wildlife Management Units 2F and 2D.
 As management goals are met for deer, when can you foresee a cutback in doe tags and an increase in the deer population?

 In order to recommend a deer population increase in any WMU, 3 things need to occur.
 The first two things, deer AND forest habitat health need to be at target levels (see Deer Management Plan goals and measures).
 The third piece, people have to want more deer.
 The goals of deer and forest habitat health are evaluated by data collected on an annual basis.
 These evaluations are presented every year to the Board of Commissioners at the April commission meeting and subsequently posted on the PGC website for each WMU (Annual WMU Population Assessments & Antlerless Allocations).
-As for the views of people with regard to deer populations, the PGC uses Citizen Advisory Committees (CACs).
-CACs are held every 5 years in a WMU.
-The recommendation from these committees to increase, decrease, or stabilize the deer population is the input used to determine the desires of the residents in a particular WMU.
-CACs have not been completed in every WMU yet.
-As of April 2010, 18 CACs have been completed.
+As for the views of people with regard to deer populations, the Game Comission uses a citizen survey.
+The last survey was conducted in 2011 and can be found here.

 Can whitetail deer breed with mule deer and vice versa?